 State and Local Tax (SALT) Deduction Cap

-The bill proposes to increase the state and local tax (SALT) deduction cap from $10,000 to $40,000 for married couples filing jointly and single taxpayers with adjusted gross incomes up to $500,000, subject to a phase-out rule.
+The bill increases the state and local tax (SALT) deduction cap from $10,000 to $40,000 for married couples filing jointly and single taxpayers with adjusted gross incomes up to $500,000, subject to a phase-out rule.
 For married individuals filing separate returns, the SALT Cap is $20,000, and the phase-out starts at $250,000.
 While this primarily impacts individual taxpayers, business owners who pay significant state and local taxes on their pass-through income could see a benefit.

 Conclusion